All Collections

 The business relevance of eco-costs is that it is the financial risk of non-compliance with future governmental regulations.

-Updated over a week ago
+Updated over a year ago

-The eco-costs reveal what are the true costs of a product and make it possible to do true cost accounting (TCA), which is the methodology of accounting that takes into account the full range of social and environmental costs associated with a product or service.
-These costs may not yet be reflected in the market price of the product or service, but can have significant impacts on society and the environment.
-Clever entrepreneurs are proactive and reduce the eco-costs of their products and services by innovation.
-They apply eco-efficient value creation that supports circular business models.
+Eco costs make it possible to do true cost accounting (TCA).
+TCA is the methodology of accounting that takes into account the full range of social and environmental costs associated with a product or service.
+These costs may not yet be reflected in the market price of the product or service but can have significant impacts on society and the environment.

-Companies that have a better grip on their value chain are able to faster respond to uncertain factors in their business.
-For example, reducing the number of kilometres of transport will result in lower transport costs and less exposure to fluctuating prices of transport fuels.
-The same accounts for reducing the footprint of raw materials.
-Materials with a large footprint are more exposed to regulations and public opinions like for example the discussion around PFAS and the “plastic soup”.
+Companies with a better grip on their value chain can respond faster to uncertain factors in their business.
+For example, reducing the number of kilometers of transport will result in lower transport costs and less exposure to fluctuating prices of transport fuels.

 1. Better decision-making: By accounting for the full range of social and environmental costs associated with a product or service, businesses can make more informed decisions about how to allocate resources and manage risks.
 This can help to ensure long-term sustainability and resilience.